 You can onboard an FTD using device credentials and the IP address of the device's outside, inside, or management interface depending on how the device is configured in your network.
 See Device Addressing later in this article.

-CDO needs HTTPS access to the Firepower Threat Defense (FTD) device in order to manage it.
-How you allow HTTPS access to the device depends on how your FTD is configured in your network and whether your Secure Device Connector is installed on-premise or in the cloud.
+CDO needs HTTPS access to the FTD in order to manage it.
+How you allow HTTPS access to the device depends on how your FTD is configured in your network and whether you onboard the device using a Secure Device Connector or a Cloud Connector.

-Note: Customers also using the FTD as the head-end for VPN connections will not be able to use the outside interface to manage their device.
+Note that customers also using the FTD as the head-end for VPN connections will not be able to use the outside interface to manage their device.

-Methods of Onboarding an FTD
+Onboarding an FTD HA Pair

-FTD Device Configuration Before Onboarding
+FTD Configuration Prerequisites for Onboarding

 FTD Device Management

 You can only onboard FTD devices that are being managed by Firepower Device Manager (FDM).
 These FTD's must also be configured for local management.
 FTD's being managed by Firepower Management Center (FMC) cannot be managed by CDO.